Dimensional Reduction of Direct Statistical Simulation: Introduction

-It is important to note that naive implementations of expansions in cumulants may be much more expensive computationally than full DNS because the second cumulant may have higher dimension than the underlying fields (depending on the symmetry of the problem and choice of averaging operation).
-In this paper we investigate a reduced dimensionality method for DSS, based on a Proper Orthogonal Decomposition (POD) of the eigenvectors of the second moment.
-This involves rotating the equations of motion (EOMs) for the cumulants into the basis formed by the eigenvectors of the second zonally-averaged moment and filtering out eigenvectors as determined by the size of their eigenvalues.
-We implement POD directly on a second-order cumulant expansion (CE2).
-Although CE2 is often performed using a zonal average \cite{marston65conover,marston2014direct} (Section \ref{sub:ZonalAverage}), this has the drawback that scattering of eddies off non-zonal coherent structures such as vortices are neglected\cite{Tobias:2017im}.
-We therefore also explore a variant of CE2 that is based upon an ensemble average \cite{bakas2011structural,bakas2013emergence,bakas2014theory} (Section \ref{sub:EnsembleAverage}).
-Although more accurate, ensemble-averaged cumulants have higher dimensionality compared with those based upon the zonal average; this is partly overcome with our POD method (Section \ref{sub:POD}).
-Both types of CE2 are evaluated against DNS which serves as the reference truth.
+The rest of the paper is organized as follows.
+In Section \ref{sec:CumulantExpansion} we introduce the two different types of cumulant expansions that are explored.
+Although CE2 is often performed using a zonal average \citep{marston65conover,marston2014direct} (Section \ref{sub:ZonalAverage}), this has the drawback that scattering of eddies off non-zonal coherent structures such as vortices are neglected \citep{Tobias:2017im}.
+We therefore also explore a variant of CE2 that is based upon an ensemble average \citep{bakas2011structural,bakas2013emergence,bakas2014theory,Allawala:2016hx} (Section \ref{sub:EnsembleAverage}).
+Although more accurate, ensemble-averaged cumulants have higher dimensionality compared with those based upon the zonal average; this is partly overcome with our POD method as discussed in Section \ref{sub:POD}.
+In Section \ref{sec:Tests} both types of CE2 are evaluated against DNS which serves as the reference truth.
 We test the approaches on two different highly idealized barotropic models of planetary atmospheres on a spherical geodesic grid: A deterministic point jet relaxed toward an unstable profile (Section \ref{sub:DeterministicJet}), and a stochastically-forced jet (Section \ref{sub:StochasticJet}).
 The order of magnitude computational savings of DSS in a reduced basis with little loss to accuracy promises a fast and accurate alternative to accessing directly the low-order statistics of turbulent flows, and offers the possibility that flow regimes inaccessible to DNS will come within reach.
+This speed-up is illustrated by a continuation in parameter space, keeping the POD basis fixed, in Section \ref{sec:Continuation}.
+Section \ref{sec:Conclusion} concludes with some discussion.